SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

 ### Software

-Choose "Serial Port and resistor or diode" from the Tools -> Programmer menu of a core which supports this upload method (megaTinyCore, DxCore, and soon, MegaCoreX), and select the Serial Port from the Tools -> Port menu.
+Choose a Serial-UPDI option from the Tools -> Programmer menu of a core which supports this upload method (megaTinyCore, DxCore, and soon, MegaCoreX).
+The tinyAVR core offers 57600 baud, 230400 baud and 460800 baud options.
+DxCore offers 57600, 230400, 345600 and a "special" 460800 w/chunking for use with the HT42B534 serial adapter, which can't do 345600 baud (and any other adapter runs far more slowly with this option) and select the Serial Port from the Tools -> Port menu.

 Note that this does not give you serial monitor - you need to connect a serial adapter the normal way for that (I suggest using two, along with an external serial terminal application).
 This technique works with those $1 CH340 serial adapters from ebay, aliexpress, etc. Did you accidentally buy some that didn't have a DTR pin broken out, and so weren't very useful with the $2 Pro Minis you hoped to use them with?
 They're perfect for this.
 Although the CH340 parts have the lowest performance, the difference between parts is now quite small (this was not the case prior to the optimization leading up to the 2.3.2 release, before which the speeds ranged from 125 bytes per second to just over 1k.